gamesbook/protograf/docs/source/development.rst

 directory |dash| which handles pushing new, tagged releases onto https://pypi.org for distribution.

-Once all code changes have been made and tested |dash| all examples should run as normal |dash| a new version can be released.
+Once all code changes have been made and tested |dash| all examples must run as normal |dash| then a new version can be released.

 Follow this process: